RWD team dynamics: Process analysis, recommendations for role-based orientation

 Ultimately, the combination of wikis and videos (below) allowed me to easily and concisely share and update reference without requiring further explanation.

-The reference guides are hosted on searchable wiki pages that include related documents and downloads for ease of sharing and discoverability.
+The reference guides are hosted on searchable wiki pages that include related documents and downloads for easy sharing and discoverability.

 The wikis include reference for working with environment managers, content implementors and developers, and parameters for visual quality assurance to ensure design fidelity in production.
 I also developed a role-based orientation guide for optimizing team dynamics (see below).

 Outcomes: The reference enabled others to be independent and productive, and allowed me to concentrate on my work.
-On several occasions I was contacted by people who found the wikis which made me aware that they were being used, and gave me opportunities to refine the reference.
+On several occasions, people who found the wikis contacted me, which made me aware that they were being used, and gave me opportunities to refine the reference.
 I presented these guides in our Design Standards team's educational series for team training and evangelizing of our design system.

 RWD design process video guides